An Understated Urban Condominium

 Stealth 29" deep Mini-Kitchens are available as well.
 They start as small as one of the modules above that is shown open and include a two burner cooktop, 6 CF undercounter refrigerator/freezer, oven/hood, sink, optional single drawer dishwasher plus concealed counterspace and storage.

 Please click on the following link to see some other ways of using Stealth Modules.

-Please contact Resource Furniture's New York City showroom for more information or to discuss how Stealth Modules may be appropriate for your project.
+Please contact us or Resource Furniture's New York City showroom for more information or to discuss how Stealth Modules may be appropriate for your project.
 Their display is shown below in the open...

 ...and closed positions.
 Many, many, many other module combinations are possible!